 Cancer Epidemiology

-Our Cancer Epidemiology Division is a world-leading research unit working to expand our understanding of the factors that contribute to or protect against the development of cancer, or survival following a cancer diagnosis.
+Our Cancer Epidemiology Division is a world-leading research unit working to produce high-quality, timely evidence identifying the causes of cancer, predictors of cancer risk, and factors affecting survival following a cancer diagnosis, to improve prevention, screening and survival.

-Improving our efforts at cancer control is the focus of our multidisciplinary team of epidemiologists, dieticians, statisticians, data managers and support staff.
+Improving our efforts at cancer control is the focus of our multidisciplinary team of epidemiologists and support staff.

 Melbourne Collaborative Cohort Study (Health 2020)